 What should I include when furnishing my property?

-Please make sure you have adequate cover whilst the property is unoccupied, or during periods when the property is let as a holiday home, is not generally available under a standard household policy.
+Please make sure you have adequate insurance cover whilst the property is unoccupied, or during periods when the property is let as a holiday home, is not generally available under a standard household policy.
 However, as these insurance policies are specifically designed for Spanish holiday homes they include cover for these periods There are some specific distinctions between owning a Spanish property and your main residence; therefore you need to have an insurance policy which takes these into consideration

 Take a step back and keep in mind that you are running a business.
 No matter what your budget, try to ensure that your fixtures, fittings and furniture are robust, easy to clean and of the best possible quality.
 Try not to include sentimental items (unless you have a lockable area in which to store them), as they may unfortunately be broken.